How to determine if iodine supplementation might be is right for you by assessing key criteria used by holistic practitioners.

-Far from the newcomer on the block, iodine has been a traditional remedy used by doctors in centuries past as an antiseptic and natural antibiotic.
+Far from the newcomer on the block, iodine is a traditional remedy that doctors in centuries past relied upon as an antiseptic and natural antibiotic.

-As far back as 2700 B.C. records show that Emperor Shen Nung used seaweed for the treatment of goiters.
-Pliny, Vitruvius and Juvenal describe prevalence of goiter in the Alps and use of burnt seaweed for treatment in 40 B.C.
+As far back as 2700 B.C., records show that Emperor Shen Nung used seaweed for the treatment of goiters.
+Pliny, Vitruvius, and Juvenal describe the prevalence of goiter in the Alps and the use of burnt seaweed for treatment in 40 B.C.

 Dr. Weston A. Price reported in 1939 that certain primitive cultures used iodine to successfully treat goiters.